What is Reverse Osmosis?

 Introduction to Reverse Osmosis

 Reverse osmosis is one of the oldest and most popular separation techniques used mainly for the purification of water.
-The process was mainly adopted for desalination of seawater in the year 1950, where the whole process was relatively slow and limited to certain laboratories.
-However, after a lot of research and advancements in technology, there were significant developments especially in the field of polymers and production of efficient membranes.
+The process was mainly adopted for the desalination of seawater in the year 1950 when the whole process was relatively slow and limited to certain laboratories.
+However, after a lot of research and advancements in technology, there were significant developments, especially in the field of polymers and the production of efficient membranes.

 Reverse Osmosis Principle

-To break down the process further, due to the presence of membrane, large molecules of the solute are not able to cross through it and they remain on the pressurized side.
+To break down the process further, due to the presence of a membrane, large molecules of the solute are not able to cross through it and they remain on the pressurised side.
 The pure solvent, on the other hand, is allowed to pass through the membrane.
 When this happens the molecules of the solute start becoming concentrated on one side while the other side of the membrane becomes dilute.
 Furthermore, the levels of solutions also change to some degree.